emdupre/core-git-course/_episodes/03-history.md

 ~~~
 {: .output}

-This strange concept of the 'detached HEAD' is covered in the next section ...
-just bear with me for now!

 If we look at `journal.md` we'll see it's our very first version.
 And if we
 look at our directory,